Lefty Sheehan: Remembering a WW II Hero

-He loved baseball (pitching in the 1942 NYC Catholic high school title game).
+• He loved baseball (pitching in the 1942 NYC Catholic high school championship game).

-He is for certain a member of America’s Greatest Generation (yet only lived to age 21).
+• He is for certain a member of America’s Greatest Generation (yet he hardly lived one himself, dying at age 20).

-She spoke regularly of Lefty’s superb character.
+She spoke often of Lefty’s superb character.
 His thoughtful nature.
 His love of America.
 His bravery.
 His ultimate sacrifice for liberty.
-These were the qualities they spoke of.
-So I decided to learn more about my kin.
-I found he’s every bit the hero my family elders told me he was.
-Him and, most gratefully, plenty of other World War II vets.
+These were the qualities spoken of.
+So I decided to learn more about my kin and how he died.
+And I found out that he’s every bit the hero my family elders told me he was.
+Him and, most gratefully, plenty of other World War II veterans.

-Today his Purple Heart decoration and Aircrew Badge (his “Wings”) are much-prized treasures among his family members, according to his admiring niece and goddaughter, Susie Sandless Gardiner.
+Today, Lefty’s “Wings” (his Aircrew Badge) and Purple Heart decoration are much-prized treasures among his family members, according to his admiring niece and goddaughter, Susie Sandlass Gardiner.

-Born in Brooklyn, NY in 1924, Lefty grew up in a close-knit, Irish-Catholic family one of six siblings.
+Born in Brooklyn on September 29, 1923, Lefty grew up among six siblings in a close-knit, Irish-Catholic family.
 He graduated from St. Savior’s Academy, a Catholic grammar school in the borough’s Park Slope section.
-He went to high school at St. John’s Prep in Brooklyn (where he earned recognition as a left-handed pitcher).
-He was attending St. John’s University when he enlisted in the US Army Air Corps in March 1943.
+He graduated high school from St. John’s Prep in Brooklyn (where he earned recognition as a left-handed pitcher).
+He was attending St. John’s University and working summers at the Sandlass Beach Club in Sea Bright when he enlisted in the US Army Air Corps in March 1943.

-Lefty spent his boyhood summers in Monmouth Beach and many of those days were at the Monmouth Beach Club where he learned to swim and dive.
+Lefty’s boyhood summers were spent in Monmouth Beach and many of those days were at the Monmouth Beach Club where he learned to swim and dive.
 During 1930s summers, his family lived in a pink clapboard house on a corner across the street and down a block from the club.
 The house is gone.
-The family lived in Brooklyn during the school year at 175 Midwood Street in the Flatbush section of Brooklyn.
+The family lived in Brooklyn the rest of the year at 175 Midwood Street in the Flatbush section of the borough.

-Lefty’s comrades in arms, the flight crew included Pilot: Bill McIlonie, Co-pilot: Ezra Loyd, Navigator: Stan Sobotik, Flight engineer/top turret gunner: Paul Garman, Radio Operator: Doug Fulkerson, Ball turret gunner: Lefty, Waist gunner: Howard Bohn, and Tail gunner: Elmer Kirby.
+According to the official US War Department MIA report, the crew flew out of RAF Podington, a Royal Air Force station in Bedfordshire, England.
+The target was Labejum, Germany.
+Lefty’s nine comrades in arms, the flight crew included Pilot: Bill McIlonie, Co-pilot: Ezra Loyd, Navigator: Stan Sobotik, Flight engineer/top turret gunner: Paul Garman, Radio Operator: Doug Fulkerson, Ball turret gunner: Lefty, Waist gunner: Howard Bohn, and Tail gunner: Elmer Kirby.
 All were KIA.
 The only survivor was Bombardier: Ralph Anderson, who became a POW.